-Article 5, paragraph 2 of the Articles of Incorporation (www. novartis.com/investors/company-overview/corporate-governance) provides that no shareholder shall be registered with the right to vote for more than 2% of the share capital.
+Article 5, paragraph 2 of the Articles of Incorporation provides that no shareholder shall be registered with the right to vote for more than 2% of the share capital.
 Given that shareholder representation at General Meetings traditionally has been rather low in Switzerland, Novartis AG considers registration restrictions necessary to prevent a minority shareholder from dominating a General Meeting.
 The Board may, upon request, grant an exemption.
 Considerations include whether the shareholder supports our goal of creating sustainable value and has a long-term investment horizon.
-Exemptions are in force for the registered shareholders listed in "-Item 6.C Board practices-Group structure and shareholders-Shareholders-Significant shareholders."
-These include Credit Suisse Funds AG, Zurich, which received an exemption in 2020 based on the fulfillment of the requirements.
-Exemptions also apply to the Novartis Foundation for Employee Participation, Basel, which as of December 31, 2020, was registered in the Share Register with less than 2% of the share capital, and to Norges Bank (Central Bank of Norway), Oslo, which as of December 31, 2020, was not registered but held 2.3% according to a disclosure notification filed with Novartis AG.
+Exemptions are in force for the registered shareholders listed in "-Item 6.C Board practices-Group structure and shareholders- Shareholders-Significant shareholders."
+Exemptions also apply to the Novartis Foundation for Employee Participation, Basel, which as of December 31, 2021, was registered in the Share Register with less than 2% of the share capital, and to Norges Bank (Central Bank of Norway), Oslo, which as of December 31, 2021, was not registered but held 2.1% according to a disclosure notification filed with Novartis AG.
+No further exemptions were requested in 2021.
 The same restrictions indirectly apply to ADR holders.

 Article 5, paragraph 3 of the Articles of Incorporation provides that no nominee shall be registered with the right to vote for more than 0.5% of the registered share capital.
 The Board may, upon request, grant an exemption from this restriction if the nominee discloses the names, addresses and number of shares of the persons for whose account it holds 0.5% or more of the registered share capital.
-Exemptions are in force for the nominees listed in "- Item 6.C Board practices-Group structure and shareholders-Shareholders-Significant shareholders," and for the nominee Citibank, London, which in 2015 requested an exemption, but as of December 31, 2020, was not registered in the Share Register.
+Exemptions are in force for the nominees listed in "-Item 6.C Board practices-Group structure and shareholders-Shareholders-Significant shareholders," and for the nominee Citibank, London, which in 2015 requested an exemption, but as of December 31, 2021, was not registered in the Share Register.
 The same restrictions indirectly apply to ADR holders.

-Shareholders, ADR holders, or nominees who are linked to each other or who act in concert to circumvent registration restrictions are treated as one person or nominee for the purposes of the restrictions on registration.
+According to article 5, paragraph 4 of the Articles of Incorporation, shareholders, ADR holders, or nominees who are linked to each other or who act in concert to circumvent registration restrictions are treated as one person or nominee for the purposes of the restrictions on registration.